maizzle/maizzle.com/content/docs/upgrade-guide.md

 }
 ```

-You now also need to define content sources in your `tailwind.config.js` - Maizzle will not automatically scan any paths for files containing Tailwind classes to generate.
+You now also need to define content sources in your `tailwind.config.js` - Maizzle will _not_ automatically scan any paths for files containing Tailwind classes to generate.

 ## Update config.js

-The Maizzle config has been reimagined from the ground up, so naturally there are a few breaking changes.
+The Maizzle config has been reimagined, so naturally there are a few breaking changes.

 ### ESM export